 A Harris Poll commissioned by the American Bar Association in 2004 concluded that the majority of the people believe that jury duty is an important civic responsibility.
 “It remains crucial to the function of our democracy that we encourage as many people as possible to respond if they are called for service,” declared the president of the ABA.

 The ABA recommended that jury service could be improved by: 1) the shortest jury service possible; 2) the preservation of jury privacy through relevant juror-screening inquiries; 3) allowing jurors to answer sensitive questions privately.

 Excellent recommendations.
 Unfortunately, practice is something else.
-I’ve recently had the opportunity to observe jury service for a criminal case in Miami, Florida.
+I recently had the opportunity to observe jury service for a criminal case.
 Court staff members – those who answer the phone, welcome and brief prospective jurors and lead jury groups through the court house – were unfailingly polite and respectful.